-Looking for school holiday activities in Melbourne to get the kids out of the house?
+Looking for school holiday activities to get the kids out of the house?
 Melbourne is full of fun school holiday boredom busters to keep them entertained, happy, and out of your hair.

-Victoria's winter holidays run from Monday 7 July to Friday 18 July 2025, and are gearing up to be quite jam-packed this year!
-Here are our top picks for the best things to do with kids during the winter school holidays in Melbourne.
+Victoria's summer holidays run from Saturday 20 December 2025 to Tuesday 27 January 2026, and are gearing up to be quite jam-packed this year!
+Here are our top picks for the best things to do with kids during the summer school holidays in Melbourne.

 School Holiday Activities & Programs in Melbourne